rikasun/Study-Notes/JavaScript.md

 - What type of function is invoked with the `new` keyword?
 What does this function return?

 Functions invoked using the new keyword are called **constructor functions**.

+- How can you stop event bubbling?

+- What is event delegation?

+- Discuss 4 differences between ES5 and ES6 that you find important

+- What are the steps of a `try..catch` block in Javascript?
+- What type of errors to `try..catch` blocks work for?
+- When creating a custom error, what attributes should it have?
+- What is a Priority Queue?
+- Discuss the differences between `let`, `const`, and `var`.
+What are their respective scopings?
+- What happens when you enable strict mode in javascript?
+- How does the rest/spread operator work in JS?
+- What problem does `bind` solve in Javascript?
+How does it accomplish this?
+- What is the syntax for passing arguments to the `bind` function?